Nirhoshan/AI-for-histopathology/README.md

 * 1 (Red)    - Correct predictions with high uncertainty scores
 * 2 (Blue)   - Incorrect predictions with high uncertainty scores
 * 3 (Yellow) - Incorrect predictions with low uncertainty scores

+In the central region where the clusters attempt to merge, there is a notable increase in uncertainty, while towards the outer edges of each cluster, you'll find images that exhibit the lowest levels of uncertainty in their predictions.

 ## Acknowledgements